 Lastly, be sure to label Mind, Body and Soul Time® activities at the outset (you can call it whatever you want) and when it’s finished, say, “I sure enjoyed our special time today!
 I can’t wait to do it again tomorrow!”

 Your child will benefit from knowing you’re committed to your time, plus you’ll get credit in his mind for time well spent.

 By giving each child this special time, you will increase feelings of emotional connection and proactively fill her attention bucket with POSITIVE attention so she doesn’t have to resort to fighting with her sister to get your (negative) attention.

-Note: For Positive Parenting Solutions Members, revisit Session 1 to learn more about Mind, Body and Soul Time and check out the advanced module “The Busy Parents Guide to Mind, Body & Soul Time” for extra help.
+Note: For Positive Parenting Solutions Members, revisit Step 1 to learn more about Mind, Body and Soul Time® activities and check out the advanced module “The Busy Parents Guide to Mind, Body & Soul Time” for extra help.

 3. Prepare for Peace